linkerd/website/linkerd.io/content/2/tasks/troubleshooting.md

     see https://linkerd.io/checks/#cni-plugin-psp-exists for hint
 ```

-Ensure that the cluster role binding exists:
+Ensure that the pod security policy exists:

 ```bash
 $ kubectl get psp linkerd-linkerd-cni-cni